 May families always be united, as you and the Father are one, and may they be living witnesses to love, justice and solidarity; make them schools of respect, forgiveness and mutual help, so that the world may believe; help them to be the source of vocations to the priesthood and the consecrated life, and all the other forms of firm Christian commitment.

 Protect your Church and the Successor of Peter, to whom you, Good Shepherd, have entrusted the task of feeding your flock.
 Grant that the Church in America may flourish and grow richer in the fruits of holiness.

 Teach us to love your Mother, Mary, as you loved her.
 Give us strength to proclaim your word with courage in the work of the new evangelization, so that the world may know new hope.

-Our Lady of Guadalupe, Mother of America, pray for us!
+Our Lady of Guadalupe, Mother of the Americas, pray for us!